deepdivedylan/php5-mysqldao/README.md

 - delete(&$mysqli);
 - insert(&$mysqli);
 - update(&$mysqli);
+- Table::getTableByField(&$mysqli, $fieldValue)

+Note that the static method is dynamically generated based on the field that is queried.
 In order to use the DAO pattern, subclasses must have the following protected static variables:

 - dao_primaryKey: string containing the primary key's field name